patcharaponmai/Data_WOW_DE/README.md

 * ./plugins - You can put your custom plugins here.

-## Modify docker-compose.yaml
+## Modify file

-Modify the docker-compose.yaml file by including below command in the volume variable.
+Modify the `docker-compose.yaml` file by including below command in the volume variable.

 ```
 ${AIRFLOW_PROJ_DIR:-.}/data_sample:/opt/airflow/data_sample